 Grant explains that marketing used to be the art of interrupting someone else’s audience – be it an advert in a trade magazine, on the TV or in the cinema.
 Now, you have to get it yourself…

-What do you call the moment when, despite all the warnings, a clinically obese women, realises she has to stop eating and lose weight?
+What do you call the moment when a clinically obese woman realises she has to stop eating and lose weight?